 I made this sour cream corn dip recipe for the umpteenth time for our annual 4th of July gathering; and once again, I went through the list of ingredients when a few folks were hovering over the bowl, scooping up bite after bite with their chips, wondering how to make this dip.
 Bill, who has been trying to keep his new, slim, trimmer profile, couldn’t stay away.
 It is a well-loved dip!

 I had bought a large bag of tortilla scoops, and even before the party started, he questioned whether we had enough.
 Thank goodness there were a few leftovers he can nosh on over the next few days.
 I kept the dip on ice for the duration of our cookout so it would be safe to eat without worry of food-borne bacteria that can plague summer picnic fare.

 - You can easily up the spice factor to your liking.
 Add more or less jalapeno peppers depending on whether you want your sour cream corn dip super spicy or mild.
-The same goes with the cayenne pepper.
+The same goes for the cayenne pepper.

 - Try some blanched fresh sweet corn cut off the cob for the ultimate summer experience!
 I’m sure you could lighten this up with reduced-fat sour cream, mayonnaise, and cheese, but I haven’t done this.

 - If you are serving this at a summer gathering, make sure it doesn’t sit out longer than 2 hours unless you have it on ice.
 This will prevent food poisoning.

 - We like serving this corn dip recipe with Tostitos scoops, so you get a good dip to chip ratio.
 Any corn or tortilla chip will work.

 Try this unusual Sour Cream Corn Dip at your next summer gathering, and make sure you have plenty of copies of the recipe to share!